• Skip to primary navigation

 Instructions

-• Melt coconut oil in a small saucepan over low heat.
+• In a small saucepan, melt coconut oil over low heat.

 Remove from heat and whisk in maple syrup, vanilla, cinnamon, ginger, and salt.

-• Remove from oven and immediately sprinkle any desire mix-ins over the top.
+• Remove from oven and immediately add any desired mix-ins.

 Notes